-It seems like every single day there’s a new ad for a hot new supplement promising unbelievable hair growth.
-The prospect of fuller, more luscious locks can be tempting, especially when there’s a promise of it becoming a reality in just weeks.
-Not to mention, hair loss is on the rise with last year’s stress levels.
-It makes you wonder, is it all just marketing, or does Nutrafol really work?
-Well, the experts have a lot of thoughts.
+It seems like every single day there’s an ad for a hot new supplement promising unbelievable hair growth.
+The prospect of fuller, more luscious locks can be tempting, especially when a product claims to provide results in just a few weeks.
+Not to mention, hair loss is on the rise thanks to our collective stress levels over the past few years.
+So, is it all just marketing, or does Nutrafol really work?
+Well, the reviews are in, and experts have a lot of thoughts.

-“Hair thinning and loss is polygenic, meaning there are many genes involved that result in hair loss,” Bridgette Hill, a trichologist and stylist with Paul Labrecque Salon and Skincare Spa, tells The Zoe Report.
+To figure out what affects hair loss and hair growth, you have to start at the root cause (pun intended).
+“Hair thinning and loss is polygenic, meaning there are many genes involved that result in hair loss,” Bridgette Hill, a trichologist and stylist with Paul Labrecque Salon and Skincare Spa, tells TZR.
 “Due to women’s body systems and functions that are regulated by our hormones and endocrine system, there are a multitude of triggers that lead to hair shedding and hair loss.”
-The trichologist cites prescription medications, diet, vitamin deficiencies, stress, and even haircare products as potential causes of hormone imbalance, but adds that even experiencing “these triggers alone, without causing hormonal imbalances, can independently be direct causes of hair loss and thinning,” as well.

 What does this have to do with Nutrafol, you ask?
-Well, Nutrafol’s formula zeroes in on ingredients proven to target the negative effects of DHT, including saw palmetto and reishi.
+Nutrafol’s formula zeroes in on ingredients proven to target the negative effects of DHT, including saw palmetto and reishi.
 “Saw palmetto slows down 5-alpha reductase, which is the enzyme that converts testosterone into DHT,” Hill explains.
 “It could reduce the effects of DHT as we age.”
 Reishi essentially does the same, reducing 5-alpha reductase and, thus, DHT.
-Nutrafol's all-natural formula also features ashwagandha (which reduces cortisol and boost circulation, two things that can support a healthy scalp, says Hill), vitamin E (“it gives hair an ideal strong base to support the hair fiber,” according to the trichologist), and horsetail (the herb “doesn’t just promote the structural integrity of the hair, it improves its sheen and texture also”).
+Nutrafol's all-natural formula also features ashwagandha (which reduces cortisol and boosts circulation, two things that can support a healthy scalp, says Hill), vitamin E (“it gives hair an ideal strong base to support the hair fiber”), and horsetail (the herb “doesn’t just promote the structural integrity of the hair, it improves its sheen and texture also”).

-To be fair, Nutrafol has done randomized, double-blind, placebo-controlled clinical trials, too.
-And although the data may be on the newer side, it’s pretty compelling: 80 percent of participants saw improved hair growth and improved hair thickness over six months of use, with 73 percent reporting improved growth rate, according to the brand’s website.
+To be fair, Nutrafol has conducted randomized, double-blind, placebo-controlled clinical trials.
+And although the data may be on the newer side, it’s pretty compelling: 80% of participants saw improved hair growth and improved hair thickness over six months of use, with 73% reporting improved growth rate.

 Of course, even all-natural supplements may have unexpected side effects — upset stomach and dry mouth are two that Hill notes — so it’s important to consult with your doctor before starting anything new.
 As the trichologist says, “Communicating with your medical professional is essential to combating your scalp and health conditions and sustaining your overall health and well-being.”